ztianai/AndroidBallGame/README.md

 * As a player, I want the visual display to be accompanied by audio.
 * As a player, I want the displayed output to react to my touch gestures _and_ device motion.

-## Implementation Details
-This assignment is _much_ more open-ended than the previous ones, though I'll include some general guidance below.

-### Fork and Create
-As with all assignments, you should start by **forking** and **cloning** this repository.
-It includes any starter code plus the `SUBMISSION.md` file you will need to complete.

-You will need to create a new project through Android Studio.
-Make sure to name your project **motiongame**, so that the package is `edu.uw.uwnetid.motiongame` (even if you have a more specific app name; the package names help us with grading). _You will need to save the project inside your cloned repo!_ (i.e., in the top-level directory).

-For this assignment, you should once again target **API 15 (4.0.3 Ice Cream Sandwich)** as your minimum SDK.
-You can specify any target any SDK you want in the `build.gradle` file, though **21** or **23** are good options.

-Your application will probably just need a single _blank_ Activity (though you can include more or use multiple fragments if your game demands).
-In order to programmatically generate graphics, your Activity will probably want to include a [Custom View](http://developer.android.com/guide/topics/ui/custom-components.html).
-I have included a small sample `View` you can use as a starting point.

-After you've created the app, you should modify the application name to be something unique and exciting (not just "Motion Game") so that it looks good in the app drawer.
-You should also be sure and specify and create a launcher icon for your app.
-You could even use a screenshot of your app once you have it finished!

 ### Drawing Graphics
 Your game will need to include dynamically generated, animated graphical content&mdash;that is, you'll need to utilize an Android [Canvas](http://developer.android.com/guide/topics/graphics/2d-graphics.html) to draw the graphics that should be displayed.
 The [`Canvas`](http://developer.android.com/reference/android/graphics/Canvas.html) class provides methods to draw lines, shapes, and even pictures (`Bitmaps`).
 Be sure and check out the documentation for a list of methods you can use!